pravega/pravega/documentation/src/docs/controller-service.md

 ### Ping Transaction

-Since Controller has no visibility into data path with respect to data being written to segments in a Transaction, Controller is unaware if a Transaction is being actively worked upon or not and if the timeout elapses it may attempt to abort the Transaction.
+Since Controller has no visibility into data path with respect to data being written to Segments in a Transaction, Controller is unaware if a Transaction is being actively worked upon or not and if the timeout elapses it may attempt to abort the Transaction.
 To enable applications to control the destiny of a Transaction, Controller exposes an API to